It is with mixed feelings that we announce the departure of Deputy Course Manager Graham Burnett.

 Now that we have our Organic Matter levels between 4-5% there is no real significant amendments needed to undertaken to the soil profile within our greens.
 It means that we can now focus on a sustained overseeding programme aimed at re-establishing the fine textured turf that once dominated this links before excessive fertiliser and irrigation applications caused an unfortunate botanical change.

-To achieve maximum seed establishment and rapid surface recovery without creating a flush of growth that would negatively affect playing characteristics we applied a granular feed called Apex Organic 5-2-10 + WA.
-We chose this product as it has proven to be effective in aiding recovery while maintaining turf health and vigour without any negative effect on playability.
+To achieve maximum seed establishment and rapid surface recovery without creating a flush of growth that would negatively affect playing characteristics we will be applying tri smart wetting agent and Goemar seaweed.
+We chose these products as it has proven to be effective in aiding recovery while maintaining turf health and vigor without any negative effect on playability.

 Fescue is the most appropriate species to links sites across the UK and with adequate management will provide characteristics that are typical of links golf here at Nairn Dunbar.
 The practice of overseeding is a vital aspect of what we are trying to achieve at and will now remain part of our annual maintenance at least twice a year.